FOUNDINPD/WGS_Genotyping/README.md

 There are 5 files in this folder:

-Genetic_integrity_prep.sh => This is the script to prepare the data Genetic_integrity_run_all.sh => This is the script to run all samples plot_per_chip.R => This file is needed to run each sample anno_file_neurochip.txt => This file is needed for the annotation of the NeuroChip content scan_file.txt => This file is needed for the input of the plot_per_chip.R script
+Genetic_integrity_prep.sh => This is the script to prepare the data

+Genetic_integrity_run_all.sh => This is the script to run all samples

+plot_per_chip.R => This file is needed to run each sample

+anno_file_neurochip.txt => This file is needed for the annotation of the NeuroChip content

+scan_file.txt => This file is needed for the input of the plot_per_chip.R script

+Example.pdf => Example of how output pdf looks like